Getting Started with Self-Study

-In the beginning it is good to focus on lots of listening to train your ears to hear the sounds.
-If you can't first hear the sounds, you won't be able to pronounce them correctly.
+In the beginning it is good to focus on lots of listening to train your ears.
+If you can't hear a sound, you won't be able to pronounce it correctly.
 Focus on the sound by listening a few times without subtitles.
-Reading is great for building vocabulary, but your English knowledge may interfere at first.
-Your brain will tend to distort the Spanish sounds as it tries to fit them into an English schema, since English and Spanish use the same alphabet for slightly different sounds.
+Reading is great for building vocabulary, but it is best when accompanied by audio in the beginning.

 The Next Step

-Once you get a little further along a Netflix or Disney+ subscription is very useful so that you can immerse yourself in enjoyable content for hours at a time.
+Once you get a little further along, a Netflix or Disney+ subscription is very useful so that you can immerse yourself in enjoyable content for hours at a time.
 I like to find series with lots of dialogue.
 Try not to be dependent on subtitles.
 You can always watch the show twice, once with subtitles and once without them, if you can't stand missing details.

 Speaking & Writing: This is where classes and travel really come in handy, since it is much harder to do on your own.
-However, a solid foundation of listening and reading skills will greatly accelerate the process once you do get a chance to practice speaking and writing.
-There are lots of apps for finding language exchange partners, such as HelloTalk and Tandem.
-However, be aware of users who treat these as dating apps.
-If you want to pay a tutor to speak with you, check out iTalki.
+However, a solid foundation in listening and reading will greatly accelerate the process once you do get a chance to practice speaking and writing.
+There are apps for finding language exchange partners, such as HelloTalk and Tandem.
+If you are willing to pay a tutor to speak with you, check out iTalki.

 Also, you want to start reading books designed for your level.
 These are often called graded or leveled readers.
 These books are quite easy to find in English through regular bookstores and libraries.